egdels/SambaLite/README.md

 - Minimal permissions required (only network and user-selected storage access)
 - Be cautious when using SMB in public or untrusted networks

+**Privacy notice:** SambaLite processes all data locally on your device.
+No personal data is transmitted to the developer or any third parties.

 ## ❤️ Support this project
 SambaLite is free and open source.
 If you find it useful, please consider supporting development: